-Certainly, though, we should dismiss all thoughts of identifying the seven angels of Rev 8.2 (and 15.1) with the "guardian angels of the seven churches"!
-The angels of the seven churches in Rev 1-3 are human messengers, not celestial spiritbeings.
+or to the seven spirits of God (Re 1.4, etc.).73 Certainly, though, we should dismiss all thoughts of identifying the seven angels of Revelation 8.2 (and 15.1) with the "guardian angels of the seven churches"!
+The angels of the seven churches in Revelation 1-3 are human messengers, not celestial spirit-beings.
 As stated above, one does not write letters to celestial spirit-beings.
-Furthermore, each church's "angel" receives commendation and reproof along with his congregation (Rev 2-3), but "guardian angels" are holy and do not bear responsibility for the foibles of humans, nor receive reproof for having fallen short.
+Furthermore, each church's "angel" receives commendation and reproof along with his congregation (Re 2-3), but "guardian angels" are holy and do not bear responsibility for the foibles of humans, nor receive reproof for having fallen short.

-Therefore, the seven angels of Rev 8.2 are either the archangels of Jewish tradition (with the "well known" definite article), or the seven spirits of God (with the anaphoric article), or, as R. C. H. Lenski interpreted Rev 8.2, simply a group of angels which at that point came within John's perception (indicated with the deictic article), as did "the seven thunders" of Revelation.
-Ees Lenski's interpretation has merit, as does the majority view identifying the seven angels of Rev 8.2 with the archangels.
-Much less likely is the identification of the seven angels of Rev 8.2 with the seven spirits of Rev 1.4, etc. John describes the seven angels as having one job: announcing judgments that fall from heaven directly or indirectly upon the earth.
-The seven spirits, as we shall see, have instead a ministry upon the earth as well as task in heaven.
-Furthermore, it seems incongruous to wish grace and peace to the seven churches (Rev 1.4) from those about to announce horrific judgments that will rain down upon the earth.
-In the light of the different names used and functions described for the seven spirits and the seven angels, and without any explicit reason to equate
+Therefore, the seven angels of Revelation 8.2 are either the archangels of Jewish tradition (with the "well known" definite article), or the seven spirits of God (with the anaphoric article), or, as R. C. H. Lenski interpreted Revelation 8.2, simply a group of angels which at that point came within John's direct perception (for which the deictic article is used, as with "the seven thunders" of Revelation 10.3-4).74 Lenski's interpretation has merit, as does the majority view identifying the seven angels of Revelation 8.2 with the archangels.
+Much less likely is the identification of the seven angels of Revelation 8.2 with the seven spirits of Revelation 1.4, etc. John describes the seven angels of Revelation 8.2 as having one job: announcing judgments that fall from heaven directly or indirectly upon the earth.
+Contrastingly, as we shall see, the seven spirits have a ministry upon the earth as well as tasks in heaven.
+Furthermore, it seems incongruous to wish grace and peace to the seven churches (Re 1.4) from the seven spirits if they are identical to the seven angels about to announce horrific judgments that will rain down upon the earth.
+In the light of the different names used and functions described for the seven spirits and the seven angels, and without any explicit reason to equate the two groups, we best maintain the distinction between the seven spirits of God and the seven angels who stand before God.